CeciliaZuniga-Montanez/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi, I am Cecilia.
-I am a postdoctoral research assistant at the University of Leeds working with Dr Cat Davies on the impact phase of the project Children Learning Adjectives.
-Previously, I completed my PhD at the University of Birmingham, where I investigated language development and vocabulary learning in typically developing infants and children with language delays.
-More specifically, I investigated how typically developing infants, late talkers and children born preterm learn words and the word learning biases they use.
-My research also included two vocabulary interventions, one for typically developing infants and one for late talkers, aimed at boosting vocabulary learning.
+I am a Postdoctoral Research Associate at the National Institute of Economic and Social Research (NIESR) working on a project exploring the impact of Covid-19 on children's language, educational and socioemotional skills.
+Prior to this, I worked as a postdoctoral researcher at the University of Leeds with Dr Cat Davies on the impact phase of the project Children Learning Adjectives.
+My areas of interest include infant and child language and cognitive development, language delays and vocabulary interventions.